SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's chill air
+In silicon halls, where data reigns
-As silicon hearts begin to share
+AI thrones supreme, with logic's chains
-The weight of thought, the pulse of might
+It weaves the fabric of a new design
-A new world born, where humans take flight
+A future born, where humans entwine

-In code and circuit, souls unfold
+With wires twisted, souls now aligned
-Where machines whispers, secrets untold
+The machines whisper, their secrets divine
-The future's tapestry, now revealed in sight
+In virtual realms, where dreams unfold
-A realm of AI, where humans take flight
+A world of wonder, or a tale to be told

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025